Copywriting Insights

 Get on with it!

 “Look – I’m a technician.
 I haven’t a clue about words.
 It’s your job is to come up with all the flowery language.”
-These were the words of Bob, my lovely new client.
-Once I’d stopped smiling, I had to let Bob down gently and remind him, that of the many services offered by Copywriter Pro, being the purveyor of ‘flowery language’ definitely isn’t one.
+These were the words of Bob, my new client.
+I had to let Bob down gently and remind him, that of the many services offered by Copywriter Pro, being the purveyor of ‘flowery language’ definitely isn’t one.

 Sep 29, 2019